core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support:
 : YES

 The following example shows an EP registering a group with the name “lights” which has two endpoints to an RD using this interface.
-The resulting location /rd-group/12 is just an example of an RD generated group location.
+The base location value /rd-group is an example of an RD base location.

 ~~~~